NEED SUPPORT

 Working with families and decision makers, we help older adults navigate the challenges of aging and make positive, informed decisions and plans.

-Through consultations and comprehensive assessment we support the following areas:
+Through consultations and comprehensive assessments we support the following areas:

-Advocacy - Promote the client's wishes with healthcare providers and other services.
+Advocacy - Relay the client's wishes with healthcare providers and other services.

-Legal - Provide expert opinion with the courts in determining level of care.
+Legal - Provide expert opinion to the courts in determining level of care.

-Crisis Intervention - Helping clients navigate emergency departments, hospitalizations, and rehabilitation stays.
+Crisis Intervention - Help clients navigate dementia care crisis, emergency departments, hospitalizations, and rehabilitation stays.

-Health & Disability - Attend medical appointments, facilitating communication among medical providers, clients, caregivers, and family.
+Health & Disability - Attend medical appointments, facilitate communication among medical providers, clients, caregivers, and family.

-Financial - Connect to federal, state, and local programs where appropriate.
-Facilitate use of long-term care policies.
+Financial - Connect to federal, state, and local programs.
+Guide use of long-term care policies.

-Housing - Evaluate residential options, develop aging in place plans or identifying appropriate type and level of care.
+Housing - Select residential options, develop aging in place plans or identifying appropriate type and level of care.

-Families - Help families adjust, cope, and problem solve.
+Families - Help families adjust, cope, problem solve, and lowering stress.

-Local Resources - We know the local resources in the communities we serve, and we know how services are accessed.
+Local Resources - We know the local resources in the communities where our clients live, and we know how services are accessed.
 We know who to call.

 SIGN UP FOR OUR MONTHLY NEWSLETTER FOR FAMILY CAREGIVERS